Supervisor Configuration File

 core_identifiers

-If the Supvisors instances of this subset are all in a RUNNING state and the CORE value is set in the synchro_options option, this will put an end to the synchronization phase in Supvisors.
+If the Supvisors instances of this subset are all in a RUNNING state and the CORE value is set in the synchro_options option, this will put an end to the SYNCHRONIZATION state in Supvisors.

-Independently from the CORE option being used, Supvisors will preferably take a member of this list when selecting a Master instance.
+Independently from the CORE option being set, Supvisors will preferably take a member of this list when selecting a Master instance.

-This parameter must be identical to all Supvisors instances or unpredictable behavior may happen.
+This parameter must be identical to all Supvisors instances or unpredictable behavior will happen.

 Default: None.